ansys/pymechanical-env/README.rst

 you can run the Mechanical-Env command-line tool to launch and test embedded instances of PyMechanical on Linux.

-Launching a Python shell containing environment variables set up by the Mechanical-Env tool allows you to run embedded instances of PyMechanical on Linux.
+Launching a Python shell containing environment variables set up by Mechanical-Env allows you to run embedded instances of PyMechanical on Linux.

 Launch the Python shell with this command.